firebase/firebase-functions/.guides/upgrade.md

-# Upgrading a Firebase Function to 2nd Gen
+# Upgrading a 1st gen to 2nd gen

 This guide provides a step-by-step process for migrating a single Cloud Function from 1st to 2nd generation.
-Migrate functions incrementally, running both generations side-by-side.
+Migrate functions one-by-one.
+Run both generations side-by-side before deleting the 1st gen function.

 ## 1. Identify a 1st-gen function to upgrade